-As for the cheese, I am pretty sure she uses the processed cheese we have in the Philippines like Kraft cheese (Eden) which is of course not available here.
-The difference with processed cheese, when used in cooking, is that it melts or more like dissolved into the sauce.
-The cheeses here does not, it only melts but does not fully integrates into the sauce.
+You may use either butter or margarine.
+But my Mama’s recipe requires the use of margarine, like Dari Creme.
+As for the cheese, I am pretty sure she uses the processed cheese we have in the Philippines like Kraft cheese (Eden).
+The difference with processed cheese, when used in cooking, is that it melts or more like dissolves into the sauce.
+Unlike the (real) cheeses I used to use when I was abroad, it melts but does not fully integrate into the sauce.

-Another thing, the longer you cook this dish the better it gets.
+Another thing that makes this recipe great is patience.
+The longer you cook this dish the better it gets.

 Notice the sauce?
-I promise I didn’t use a lot of oil.
-That is from the chicken and the tomato sauce after long simmering and that is the goal, not to have a greasy dish but that the oil separates from the thickened tomato sauce then you can turn off the heat.
+I promise I didn’t use a lot of oil nor added a tub of margarine.
+That is from the chicken and the tomato sauce after long simmering and that is the goal.
+No, not to have a greasy dish but that the oil would separate from the thickened tomato sauce.
+Then you know you can turn off the heat.

 If you find it too greasy for your liking, just skim off some of the oil with a spoon.
 But what is a little fat from time to time?
 It’s what makes the dishes tasty.